James Miller G3RUH

 The downloads actually achieved by all stations can always be found at , which is continuously updated, and is typified by Fig. 12.

 Figure 12.
 Total live download performance chart from NASA .
-Presently stations at Bochum, Germany DK0SB (20m), Kiel-Ronne, Germany DL0SHF (7m), CNES Toulouse, France (9m) and NICT Kogenei, Japan (11m) are contributing data.
+As of 2016 stations at Bochum, Germany DK0SB (20m), Kiel-Ronne, Germany DL0SHF (7m), CNES Toulouse, France (9m), NICT Kogenei, Japan (11m) and KSWC Jeju Is., South Korea (15m) are contributing data.
 When the Deep Space Network (DSN 34m) are downloading, partner stations' reception stops although the real time data flow to GSFC is maintained as part of the downloaded high speed data stream.
 Current chart (opens in a new window)

 Every data block sent to NASA is temporarily stored locally, so at the end of the day a directory listing from the decoding computer can be downloaded and the file timestamps provide a record of what was gathered.
 A plot can be made of this, and an example is Fig. 13.
 Each dot represents a data block.